Everything you need to know about Android APK

 Installation of Android applications to memory card

-This feature is supported from Android version 2.2 Froyo.
-Applications installed on memory card are encrypted and stored in the .android_secure folder.
+This feature is supported since Android version 2.2 Froyo.
+Applications installed on the memory card are encrypted and stored in the .android_secure folder.
 Encrypted Android applications have the ASEC file extension.
+However, installation to memory card has to be also supported in the Android app.

-Installation to memory card must be also supported by Android application.
-To move it to the memory card, go to the Menu → Settings Applications → Manage applications and tap on application and select Move to SD card option.
+To move it to the memory card, go to the Menu ► Settings Applications ► Manage applications and tap on application and select Move to SD card option.

 Move to SD card option in Android